eXioStorm/EchoEngine/README.md

 * I'm using [LWJGL](https://www.lwjgl.org/) (BSD-3-Clause license) to run this project, so far I'm utilizing the following libraries:
   * [OpenAL](https://github.com/LWJGL/lwjgl3-wiki/wiki/2.1.-OpenAL) - BSD-3-Clause license
   * [stb](http://www.java-gaming.org/index.php?topic=36153.0) - page gone? might not be using this anymore, instead probably using LWJGL
+  * [JSON-Java](https://github.com/stleary/JSON-java) - (Public) Probably going to switch to this json library for being public domain.
   * [minimal-json](https://github.com/ralfstx/minimal-json) - apache 2 license
   * [Gson](https://github.com/google/gson) - noted as duplicate? apache 2 license
   * [Guava](https://github.com/google/guava) - apache 2 license
   * [joml](https://github.com/JOML-CI/JOML) - MIT license

+## Build
+Project uses maven to setup dependencies and build.
+As there's no release yet you'll have to setup the project in your IDE using version control.
+After getting the project setup in your IDE you may want to set the folders "inputMappers", and "gameStates" as source folders. you can find them under "src/main/resources/".

 ## special thanks:
 [Mike S.](https://github.com/foreignguymike) Thanks for making the original game code which I eviscerated in order to start learning how to make my own.
 Also check out his [youtube channel](https://www.youtube.com/channel/UC_IV37n-uBpRp64hQIwywWQ).